 Note 1: It is recommended that users run PyQSO on the Linux operating system, since all development and testing of PyQSO takes place there.
 Further information about system requirements can be found in the documentation.
 Any feedback or bug reports via email or via the issue tracker are welcome.

 Note 2: The ‘bleeding edge’ version of the source code can be downloaded here.
 It may contain several bug fixes and improvements that have not yet been released.
+Note that, unlike the latest release of PyQSO, this code is written in Python version 3.

 The PyQSO main window: